US and EU ban Russian banks from Swift system in latest sanction

 The United States and European Union have banned Russian banks from the Swift financial system in the latest sanction against Vladimir Putin’s attack on Ukraine.

-Western leadership expelled Russia from the high-security network that connects thousands of financial institutions around the world in a decision announced on Saturday evening.
+Western leadership, which also included the United Kingdom and Canada, expelled Russia from the high-security network that connects thousands of financial institutions around the world in a decision announced on Saturday evening.

 “We stand with the Ukrainian government and the Ukrainian people in their heroic efforts to resist Russia’s invasion.
 Russia’s war represents an assault on fundamental international rules and norms that have prevailed since the Second World War, which we are committed to defending,” a joint statement read.